 Here's the short video of Mullenweg announcing the deal.

 In another interview of Matt Mullenweg after the acquisition, he expressed similar thoughts saying it was easy to acquire WooThemes/WooCommerce instead of building their own in-house e-commerce solution.

-The monetary part of the deals were not disclosed apart of Mullenweg’s statement that it is the biggest acquisition of Automattic (by six times).
+The monetary part of the deal was not disclosed apart from Mullenweg’s statement that it is the biggest acquisition of Automattic (by six times).

 Sources such as Recode, however, reported the deal to be of more than $30 million in cash and other stock options.

 So, why did Automattic acquire WooThemes?
 There’s plenty written about this around the web and WordPress focused communities.

 Two main reasons that resonate to me on why Automattic acquired WooCommerce are,

 - WooCommerce is ridiculously growing and highly profitable business.